Florence Louise Pettitt: Founding of Chaminade Opera Group

 Louise Pettitt preceded Beverly Sills by many years.

 Sills took over as General Director of the NYCO in 1980.

 But Louise was a contemporary of Caldwell.

 In Chicago, beginning in 1954, Fox was running the Lyric Opera and engaging artists like Maria Callas.
-But few women in the US were running opera companies when Mrs Pettitt took the helm of Chaminade, and the consistency of her multiple responsibility is notable.
+Few women in the US were running opera companies when Mrs Pettitt took the helm of Chaminade, performing both as conductor and director.
 Caldwell herself often did not conduct the orchestra in her independent productions.
-Perhaps no other woman in America so consistently and enduringly performed both as conductor and director as did Mrs Pettitt.

 There were few opera companies at all in the United States in 1958.
 Of those, there were few founded by women, and of those, there were fewer still with a woman serving as both conductor and dramatic director.
 She was certainly a leader, and a pioneer.

 The New England Conservatory's alumni notes claim that Caldwell was "the second woman ever to conduct the New York Philharmonic (1974), and the third woman ever to lead an American opera company" (see Caldwell alumni profile).
 Certainly the foundation of a successful opera company in the 1950s by an American woman would have been highly unusual.

 The works chosen by Mrs Pettitt for her first four seasons did not stray from the standard canon of favorites.
 After Hänsel und Gretel, a well-known piece then—with which she and her audience were familiar—the next three seasons were devoted to Mozart's Cosi Fan Tutte, Magic Flute, and Marriage of Figaro.

 Her choices later become more daring and ambitious.